-Distributions received from American Silver, LLC during 2023 and 2022 amounted to \$186,655 and \$190,625, respectively.
+The Company owns membership units of American Silver, LLC, shares management and board members with the affiliate, and exercises significant influence over the Affiliate, therefore considers the Affiliate to be a related party.
+Distributions received from American Silver, LLC during the three months ended March 31, 2025 and 2024 amounted to \$119,605 and \$340,416, respectively.
 In September 2023, the Company made an additional investment in American Silver, LLC in the amount of \$472,626, purchasing 315,084 additional membership shares.
 See Note 2.

 The Company shares office space with American Biotech Labs, LLC and incurs rent and ancillary charges in connection with this arrangement.
-For the years ending December 31, 2023 and 2022, the Company incurred \$5,050 and \$7,860, respectively, of such costs which were charged to operations.
-As of December 31, 2023 and 2022, no amounts were due to American Biotech Labs, LLC.
-The unconsolidated affiliate American Silver, LLC, is considered to be a related party due to several of the Company's management and board members have similar positions with the affiliate.
-The Company has recorded payroll expense, accrued wages, and accounts payable to these officers and directors of the Company, which totaled for the years ended December 31, 2023 and 2022, \$83,750 and \$81,500, respectively.
+For the three months ended March 31, 2025 and the year ending December 31, 2024, the Company incurred \$465 and \$5,050, respectively, of such costs which were charged to operations.
+As of March 31, 2025 and December 31, 2024, no amounts were due to American Biotech Labs, LLC.